Are you wondering how much money you can make as a virtual assistant in the Philippines?

 To ensure prospective clients find you, set up a Linkedin profile with all your qualifications and experience.

 Joining a Facegroup such as The Online Filipino Freelancers will alert you of job opportunities and allow you to network with other virtual assistants.

-Next, create a profile on sites like Online Jobs PH and Kazi Work to find legitimate virtual assistant jobs.
+Next, create a profile on sites like Online Jobs PH and the Small Revolution job board to find legitimate virtual assistant jobs.